cossio/StatPhysCompX/README.md

 The following repository contains a Julia implementation of RBMs: https://github.com/cossio/RestrictedBoltzmannMachines.jl.

-You can start by looking at this Google Colab notebook ([link](https://colab.research.google.com/drive/1PZP4gdBmSa-iIIrdvqIgMABoTI1cUodQ?usp=sharing)) that demonstrates how to use the RBM package to train a model on the MNIST dataset.
+You can start by looking at this Google Colab notebook ([link](https://colab.research.google.com/drive/1PZP4gdBmSa-iIIrdvqIgMABoTI1cUodQ?usp=sharing)) that demonstrates how to use the RBM package to train a model on the MNIST dataset of handrawn digits.
 The notebook provides a step-by-step guide to training an RBM, visualizing the learned features, and generating new samples from the model.

 ## External resources: